 Being arrested and convicted of a crime involving drugs can have important consequences on your chances of going to college.
 From having colleges accept your application to applying for financial aid, your options can be severely limited if you have served time or have a criminal record for a drug-related offense, including selling or being in possession of illegal substances.
+Destinations for Teens has deep experience in guiding adolescents and young adults through drug addiction treatment so they can get their lives back on track.

 Applying for College